Plutonium(IV) nitrate: Synthesis

 Crystals of dark green to black-green composition Pu(NO3)4•5H2O precipitate with a slow (months) evaporation of a solution of a plutonium (IV) compound in nitric acid.

 Physical properties

 Plutonium (IV) nitrate forms a crystalline hydrate of the composition Pu(NO3)4•5H2O—dark green crystals of rhombic crystal structure, space group F dd2, cell parameters: a = 1.114 nm, b = 2.258 nm, c = 1.051 nm, Z = 8.

 Crystalline hydrate melts in its own crystallization water at 95–100 °C.

 It dissolves well in nitric acid (dark green solution) and water (brown solution).
 Also dissolves in acetone and ether.

 Chemical properties

 When heated to 150–180 °C, it decomposes with autooxidation to plutonium (VI) with the formation of plutonyl nitrate (PuO2(NO3)2).

-Upon evaporation of concentrated nitric acid solutions of plutonium nitrate and alkali metal nitrates, double nitrates of the composition Me2[Pu(NO3)6] are formed, where Me = Cs+, Rb+, K+, Tl+, NH4+, analogous to ceric ammonium nitrate.
+Upon evaporation of concentrated nitric acid solutions of plutonium nitrate and alkali metal nitrates, double nitrates of the composition M2[Pu(NO3)6] are formed, where M = Cs+, Rb+, K+, Tl+, NH4+, analogous to ceric ammonium nitrate.